 developers lookup what you are ignoring.

 To write documentation, we use Sphinx.
 See their site for lots of documentation on how to use Sphinx.

-To generate a few graphs which are part of the documentation, you need some additional dependencies.
-You can install them from APT with:
+To generate a few graphs which are part of the documentation, you need to install the graphviz package.
+You can install it from APT with:

 To build the documentation, go into the

 Then, to see all available build targets, run: